ranitham/mindbody-laravel/src/docs/Api/ClassApi.md

 Book a client into a class.

 This endpoint adds a client to a class or to a class waiting list.
+To prevent overbooking a class or booking outside the schedule windows set forth by the business, it is necessary to first check the capacity level of the class (‘MaxCapacity’ and 'TotalBooked’) and the 'IsAvailable’ parameter by running the GetClasses REQUEST.
 It is helpful to use this endpoint in the following situations:  * Use after calling `GET Clients` and `GET Classes` so that you are sure which client to book in which class.  * If adding a client to a class from a waiting list, use this call after you call `GET WaitlistEntries` and determine the ID of the waiting list from which you are moving the client.  * If adding a client to a class and using a pricing option that the client has already purchased, use this call after you call `GET ClientServices` to determine the ID of the pricing option that the client wants to use.
 If you add a client to a class and the client purchases a new pricing option, use `GET Services`, `GET Classes`, and then `POST CheckoutShoppingCart` in place of this call.
 This endpoint also supports cross-regional class bookings.
 If you want to perform a cross-regional class booking, set `CrossRegionalBooking` to `true`.
 This endpoint does not support adding a user to a waiting list using a cross-regional client pricing option(service).
 Cross-regional booking workflows do not support client service scheduling restrictions.
 When performing a cross-regional class booking, this endpoint loops through the first ten sites that the client is associated with, looks for client pricing options at each of those sites, and then uses the oldest client pricing option found.It is important to note that this endpoint only loops through a maximum of ten associated client sites.
 If a `ClientID` is associated with more than ten sites in an organization, this endpoint only loops through the first ten.If you know that a client has a client service at another site, you can specify that site using the `CrossRegionalBookingClientServiceSiteId` query parameter.
 If you perform a cross-regional booking, two additional fields are included in the `SessionType` object of the response:  * `SiteID`, which specifies where the client service is coming from  * `CrossRegionalBookingPerformed`, a Boolean field that is set to `true`    As a prerequisite to using this endpoint, your `SourceName` must have been granted access to the organization to which the site belongs.

 ### Example
 ```php